Changissnz/selfinterest/README.md

 their abilities were for what was recognized as the best course of decisions, is not at fault in other human beings' accountability of them.
-Even so, the previous statement is complicated in the diversification of acting that then must be attributed back in terms of what is "best" and what was "wanted".
+Even so, the previous statement is complicated in the diversification of acting that then must be attributed back to it, in terms of what is "best" and what was "wanted".